Cortana Skills Kit

 - Maintaining Your Cortana persona

-Personalize the user experiences using user insights
+Personalize the user experience with user insights

 Add intelligence to your skill using Microsoft Cognitive Services